sshyran/hyperdb/readme.txt

 * Failover for downed host
 * Advanced statistics for profiling

-It is based on the code currently used in production with 30+ DB servers on WordPress.com.
+It is based on the code currently used in production with dozens of DB servers on WordPress.com.

 == Installation ==

-This section describes how to install the plugin and get it working.
+Nothing goes in the plugins directory.

-e.g.
+1. Upload `db.php` to the `/wp-content/` directory.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `db-settings.php` in the directory that holds `wp-config.php`
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Edit the db settings according to the directions in that file.
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Add this line to `wp-config.php` after ABSPATH is defined: {{{require('db-settings.php');}}}